hectorip/AutomaticCheckinByLocation/README.md

 # Setup

-We will be using the maker channel to connect the hook.
+We will be using the Maker Channel to connect the hook.

-Please visit https://ifttt.com/maker to see more details.
+Please visit the documentation[git@github.com:hectorip/facebook.ex.git] to see more details av=bout how to configure it.